vault27/vault27.github.io/forwarding.md

 - After the FIB and adjacency table are created, the routing table is not used anymore
 - Routing Information Base (RIB) — it is the master copy of routing information from which the FIB and other structures are populated, but it is not necessarily used to route packets itself
 - RIBs for different routing protocols are different case
-- CEF is implemented in software - CPU
+- CEF maybe implemented in software - CPU
 - High end routers use specialized circuits (specifically, Ternary Content Addressable Memory [TCAM]) to store the FIB contents and perform even faster lookups + ASICs + NPUs

 **Activation**